1santhoshanayak/extract_table/README.md

 ## pdf_table_extract
-The python script for extracting table from pdf file to csv file Working with Debian 10
+The python script for extracting table from pdf file to csv file on Debian 10, apache and php are already installed

 ## installation
 run ./insatll.sh as root